Home » OTET Syllabus 2025

 Unit – 2: – Methods and Approaches

-• Methods: Observation, Experimentation, Discovery, Project and Problem – solving
+• Methods: Observation, Experimentation, Discovery, Project, and Problem-solving

-• Approaches: Integrated approach, constructivists approach
+• Approaches: Integrated approach, constructivist approach

 Unit – 3: – Evaluation in Science